 (For information about Shared WitnessingTM groups and schedules, CLICK HERE.)

-Developed by Eric Sucher (Portland, OR) and inspired in part by the work of Eckhart Tolle, Shared WitnessingTM Presence Practice offers a pathway to opening our hearts and becoming fully available to All of Life, moment to moment … regardless of circumstances.
+Developed and facilitated by Eric Sucher (Portland, OR) and inspired in part by the work of Eckhart Tolle, Shared WitnessingTM Presence Practice offers a pathway to opening our hearts and becoming fully available to All of Life, moment to moment … regardless of circumstances.

 A profoundly beautiful, nourishing practice, Shared WitnessingTM cultivates our capacity to remain present & Be With everything we experience, just as it is.
 We have found that holding a “witness” perspective – observing our own internal experience (body sensations, emotions, thoughts, etc.) and then intermittently & very briefly reporting that experience to the group — often brings us into an experience of spacious, compassionate acceptance for All That Is, that participants consistently say is among the most wonderful experiences of their lives.